ScatterHQ/machinist/doc/basics.rst

 -----------

 Also required is a transition table.
-The transition table is defined using :py:type:`machinist.TransitionTable`.
+The transition table is defined using :py:class:`machinist.TransitionTable`.
-:py:type:`TransitionTable` instances are immutable and have several methods for creating new tables including more transitions.
+:py:class:`TransitionTable` instances are immutable and have several methods for creating new tables including more transitions.
 For example, here is a transition table which defines exactly one transition.
 It defines how the ``FARE_PAID`` input is handled in the ``LOCKED`` state: ``DISENGAGE_LOCK`` is output and the state machine changes to the ``ACTIVE`` state.